andrewjpoole/api-with-mediatR-without-controllers/README.md

 ## Todo

-1) readme
+1) finish readme
-2) fix route value issue from swagger
+2) add route param name checker for swagger
-3) possibly look at using mediatr behaviour pipeline for outbound status code + headers etc?
+3) outbound status code + headers, currently get 200 even if theres an error in the repository etc, possibly look at using mediatr behaviour pipeline
 4) hook up statsGatherer to dotnet perf counters?